maulikmadhavi/learn_repos/learn_cuda_programming/README.md

 This repository contains a collection of fundamental CUDA programming examples, designed to illustrate core concepts from basic memory management to more advanced parallel patterns.
 Each example is a self-contained `.cu` file that can be compiled and run individually.

-This project was created with the assistance of the Gemini CLI.
+This project was created with the assistance of the `Gemini CLI`.
+Thanks for providing a generous amount of context window and providing a great agentic workflow for creating this repository.

 ## Table of Contents